 Sitharaman meets Manmohan Singh ahead of her first budget

-New Delhi, June 27: Finance Minister Nirmala Sitharaman on Thursday met former Prime Minister Manmohan Singh at his residence in New Delhi, days ahead of the budget.
-It will be her first Budget after taking charge as a Finance Minister.
+New Delhi, June 27: Finance Minister Nirmala Sitharaman on Thursday met former prime minister Manmohan Singh at his residence in New Delhi, days ahead of the budget.
+It will be her first Budget after taking charge as a finance minister.

-Singh would not be present in the Rajya Sabha for the first time since his first election from Assam in 1991 as he could not make up to the Parliament' upper House due to Congress' poor strength in the state Assembly.
+Singh would not be present in the Rajya Sabha for the first time since his first election from Assam in 1991 as he could not make up to the Parliament's upper House due to Congress' poor strength in the state Assembly.

 Budget 2019: In Sitharaman's 5-year road map, is there any hope for tax exemption limit hike?